Graphic design for responsive sites

 CSS media queries allow us to serve different CSS rules dependent on viewport dimensions, and you should consider using mobile first media queries where possible.
 This means that the default layout before any media queries are encountered in the CSS is the small screen/mobile layout, not the wide screen/desktop layout.
 So when the page is loaded on a mobile device, the mobile will only download the mobile assets, and not the desktop resource assets.

-In this section we'll review different strategies for dealing with getting images to work across devices with different resolutions.
+In this section we'll review different strategies for dealing with getting images to work across devices with different screen resolutions.
 The issue here is that raster images, when rendered on high res devices, are in danger of appearing tiny because the same number of pixels is being shown in a much smaller screen space.
 Most hi res devices apply a default zoom factor to the whole web page so that the content is a bit more legible, but the downside of this is that the images in question start to look pixelated and ugly because they have been zoomed in.

 - high res and low res image copies